Som5ra/AI-Engine/README.md

-This is a lite library with pure C++ for AI model inference, aiming to deploy on mobile devices easily.
-This can be built to be migrated into **Unity** and used by C#.
+👏👋This is a lite library with pure C++ for AI model inference, aiming to deploy on mobile devices easily.
+This can be built to be migrated into **Unity** and used by C#.🎉🎉

 ## NN Inference (Developing):